Is My VPN Working? Here's How to Check

 A few things that can affect your VPN speed are:

-• Your internet connection: A slow or unreliable internet connection will cause your VPN speed to suffer.
+• Your internet connection: A slow or unreliable internet connection can reduce your VPN speed.
 You may also see better VPN speeds if you use a wired connection instead of Wi-Fi.

 • The server you're connected to: The further away you are from the VPN server, the slower your connection could be.
 This is usually because data has to travel a greater distance to reach you.